Introduction

 Step-by-Step Mechanics

-- A smart contract encodes the reward logic
+- Smart contract and NFT creation.
+A smart contract encodes the reward logic and an NFT is minted to represent the lease digitally.

 Rcoins = (DR × P) / T